FreeEbooktion/regluit/README.md

 1. Select the relevant edition
 1. Select an appropriate marc_format:
     * use DIRECT if it links directly to the ebook file
-    * use UNGLUE if it links to the unglue.it download page
+    * use UNGLUE if it links to the unglue.it downloads page
     * if you have records with both DIRECT and UNGLUE links, you'll need two MARCRecord instances
     * if you have both kinds of link, put them in _separate_ records, as marc_format can only take one value
 `ungluify_record.py` should only be used to modify records of print editions of unglued ebooks.
 It will not produce appropriate results for CC/PD ebooks.

 ### For unglued ebooks without print edition MARC records, or CC/PD books without ebook MARC records
 1. Get a contract cataloger to produce quality records (.xml and .mrc formats)
-    * we are using ung[x] as the format for our accession numbers, where [x] is the id of the MARCRecord instance, plus leading zeroes
+    * We are using ung[x] as the format for our accession numbers, where [x] is the id of the MARCRecord instance, plus leading zeroes
 1. Upload those records to s3 (or wherever)
 1. Create a MARCRecord instance in /admin
 1. Add the URLs of the .xml and .mrc records to the appropriate fields
 1. Select the relevant edition
 1. Select an appropriate marc_format:
     * use DIRECT if it links directly to the ebook file
-    * use UNGLUE if it links to the unglue.it download page
+    * use UNGLUE if it links to the unglue.it downloads page
     * if you have records with both DIRECT and UNGLUE links, you'll need two MARCRecord instances
     * if you have both kinds of link, put them in _separate_ records, as marc_format can only take one value